 Part II: Artists Working With Booking Agents

 As noted above, booking agents work almost exclusively for artists with established followings.
 To do this, they usually negotiate with in-house “talent brokers” at the venues.
-Generally, booking agents negotiate a guaranteed amount of money for their artists, and the artist will occasionally earn more if they sell more than a certain number of tickets.
+Generally, booking agents negotiate a guaranteed amount of money for their artists.
+The artist will occasionally earn more if they sell more than a certain number of tickets.
 Pasted below is a booker’s standard agreement with venues.
-The comments within explain how the agreement is favorable to the artist and the changes that a venue will usually request.
+Included are comments to explain favorable components and venue requests.

 Part III: The Revenue-Share Agreement